Lockdown and TV Outside Broadcasts

 How SABC masters it.

-Kagisho Maesela, SABC TV OB's Principal Technician understands how some colleagues would have thought that the workload for technicians would be reduced during the lockdown period, considering that many productions had to be cancelled due to the global pandemic regulations on social distancing.
+Kagisho Maesela, SABC TV OB's Principal Technician, currently acting as Satellite and Microwave Specialist, understands how some colleagues would have thought that the workload for technicians would be reduced during the lockdown period, considering that many productions had to be cancelled due to the global pandemic regulations on social distancing.
 On the contrary, Kagisho elaborates on how busy it became for others.

 "We were caught off-guard", says Kagisho.
 “Actually, we were never ready for such a drastic change.
 We therefore had to quickly adapt to new ways of broadcasting."
 He goes on to explain in detail how SABC News’ determined attempts behind the scenes were appreciated, in ensuring that presenters and field reporters were ready to meet the challenge and have the SABC mandate fulfilled.

 “One of the biggest changes viewers of the SABC News have seen during the national lockdown has been presenters, guests and reporters appearing on TV from their homes.
 The SABC presenters and reporters have been adhering to the social distancing guidelines set out by the government.
 But this brought a challenge which allowed us to use all the available technology to deliver the news from a reporter/presenter’s home”, comments Kagisho, as he acknowledges the state-of-the-art equipment the SABC prides itself on, which he believes had previously been rarely used, perhaps from change resistance.